PolarsRows13Columns8 |

 Checking the Table Schema

 For deeper checks of table structure, a schema validation can be performed with the col_schema_match() validation method, where the goal is to check whether the structure of a table matches an expected schema.
 To define an expected table schema, we need to use the Schema class.
-Here is a simple example that (1) prepares a schema consisting of column names, (2) using that schema object in a col_schema_match() validation step:
+Here is a simple example that (1) prepares a schema consisting of column names, (2) uses that schema object in a col_schema_match() validation step:

 schema = pb.Schema(columns=["date_time", "date", "a", "b", "c", "d", "e", "f"])